TalentedC/project2/README.md

-# project2
-Tests, scripts and contracts for the second project
+# Tests, scripts and contracts for the second project

+In here are three folders, here we can share our updated files for:

+- Tests
+- Scripts
+- Contracts